 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

 Do the cheap Victrolas ruin records or are they still a good option to buy?

-All cheap retro style record players will cause your records to wear out sooner than they would have with a more expensive record player but you normally won’t notice that until after multiple years of playing.
 Cheap Victrola record players that are used properly should not damage your records beyond just shortening their lifespan a bit.
+All cheap retro-style record players will cause your records to wear out sooner than they would have with a more expensive record player but you normally won’t notice that until after multiple years of playing.

-If you want to learn more you can keep reading this article or watch this video below.
+If you want to learn more you can keep reading this article or watch the video below.

-Things To Look For With Cheap Record Players
+4 Things To Look For With Cheap Victrola Record Players

 All cheaper modern record players do have some common issues that might damage or destroy your record but most of those can be avoided by paying attention or knowing about them beforehand so you can avoid the cheapest record player models that have these issues.